|Nutritional Guidelines (per serving)|

 - 24 to 28 pieces chocolate Hanukkah gelt (milk or dark chocolate coins, unwrapped)

-- Bake in the preheated oven for 12 to 14 minutes, or until the cookies are set, the surfaces are dry and the bottoms are slightly golden.
+Bake for 12 to 14 minutes, or until the cookies are set, the surfaces are dry and the bottoms are slightly golden.